-Constants.js — also add the boilerplate for the action.
+Constants.js — also, add the boilerplate for the action.
 Try to implement this on your own.
-Remember, an action is just an function which gets exported.
+Remember, an action is just a function which gets exported.

 This might seem a bit confusing.
-We have a function, which return a function?
+We have a function, which returns a function?
 Yep.
-This is Thunk doing it’s magic.
+This is Thunk doing its magic.

 Think about this for a second.
-When requesting for data, there are 3 states.
+When requesting data, there are 3 states.